digidigital/Extensions-and-Scripts-for-pyFPDF-fpdf2/README.md

 [Code](https://github.com/digidigital/Extensions-and-Scripts-for-pyFPDF-fpdf2/tree/main/roundedCorners)

 # Sectors of circle shapes for pyFPDF (fpdf2)
-This script allows to draw the sector of a circle.
-It can be used for example to render a pie chart.
+This script allows to draw segments of a circle.
+It can be used to render a pie chart.

 Tested with fpdf2 2.4.5, Pillow 8.3.1, Python 3.8.10